 Not bad?
 The call 'thread the needle' is nice and descriptive, you are doing it once one way round and once the other.

 If you have glasses make sure you duck far enough and keep a careful eye on the arch.
 Things can happen fast, there are lots of feet around and you have no hands available to rescue any glasses knocked astray.

 Secondly, if the first threading is slow, you can be quite challenged to get the second part done in time (even though you now know what to do).

 The top man ducks and heads between the top and second lady and leads round clockwise.
 The ladies know all about the arch and decide that standing still is no fun.
 They head anticlockwise.
 There will be a point where the leading man (going clockwise at speed) it heading directly towards the first lady and the arch (going anticlockwise at speed) and at this point it is important that the leading man heads under the arch again and leads the rest of the horseshoe through.
 The leading man gets back to place, the arch gets back to place and the second lady needs twice as much 'twist' to untangle herself.
 Her clue being to make sure she keeps her arms up above her head and twist underneath them.

 The second half flows on, the probably-still-moving top two men make the arch and make sure it goes over the leading and just-untangling-herself second lady - the men going clockwise and the ladies anticlockwise.
 At the decision point the leading lady head under the arch the second time (it is good in all these cases that the arch remembers and makes it totally clear and obvious that it is there to be danced through).

 As above, it's quite likely that there's more enthusiasm than music and you are not quite back to place.
-Most dances with include a 'thread the needle' will have some sort of catch your breath and "lets get back in time" movement.
+Most dances that include a "thread the needle" will have some sort of "catch your breath" and "let's get back in time" movement.